aumouvantsillage/guillaume.baierouge.fr/src/2014-09-20-metalsmith-katex.md

 ---
-title: Rendering math with KaTeX and Metalsmith
+title: Rendering math for the web with KaTeX and Metalsmith
 author: Guillaume Savaton
 lang: en
 date: 2014-09-20